lESSON LEARNED

 RIGID Sponsor

-This past semester, our studio was paired with RIDGID to try and innovate on the existing wet/ dry vacuum.
+Our studio was paired with RIDGID to try and innovate on the existing wet/ dry vacuum.
 It required looking into existing costumer problems, pain points, and integrating solutions into the existing models.
+With this model, I learned that even the smallest problem in detailing can create large issues, even in large scale prototyping.

 04